Bensalem, PA DUI Attorney

 First-time DUI

-A first-time DUI carries the potential for a 12-month license suspension if your blood alcohol content (BAC) was .10% or higher.
-Many first-time offenders are eligible to participate in Pennsylvania’s Accelerated Rehabilitative Disposition (ARD) program, which avoids jail time and decreases license suspension to 30, 60, or 90 days.
+A first-time DUI carries the potential for a 12-month license suspension if your blood alcohol content (BAC) is .10% or higher.
+Many first-time offenders can participate in Pennsylvania’s Accelerated Rehabilitative Disposition (ARD) program, which avoids jail time and decreases license suspension to 30, 60, or 90 days.

 Second or subsequent DUI

-Twelve to 18-month license suspension, the first six of which you cannot drive at all.
-After the first six months, you can drive only if you install an ignition interlock device (IID) for which you are responsible for buying.
+Twelve to 18-month license suspension, the first six of which you cannot drive.
+After the first six months, you can drive only if you install an ignition interlock device (IID), which you are responsible for buying.

 Refusing the breathalyzer or blood test